Bios GmbH Labordiagnostik is a “pharmaceutical business”

 Sensitivity and Specifity data of the following tests were actualized:

-Antibodies to sceletal muscle
+Antibodies to smooth muscle (SMA)

 Cave: small changes in test inserts (without changing of the version number of the insert), adding sensitivity- or specificity data without resulting change in these two test characteristics etc. take place currently without any indication in this rubric.